qqc524/Negative-App-Reviews-with-NLP/README.md

-This project analyzes negative reviews from the Google Play Store to understand the main problems users face with a mobile app.
-The goal is to find common issues and group them into categories so app developers can prioritize fixes and improve user experience.
+The goal of this project is to help a mobile app company understand why users are leaving negative reviews on the Google Play Store.
+Negative reviews can lower the app’s rating and make it harder to attract new users.
+By analyzing these reviews, the company can identify the main problems and improve the app.

 ### Dataset